gu-fan/doctest.vim/README.rst

     " >>> echo a-2
     " 1

+    " To catch error , use it's error number like 'E100'.
     " >>> echom AN_UNDEFINED_VARIABLE
     " E121

+    " multi row out put is ok
     " >>> echo "3\n3"
     " 3
     " 3